Biden and Trump set to receive nominations in historic virtual DNC, RNC

-The Democratic and Republican nominating conventions, long mainstays of the US presidential election cycle, have been forced online, creating the biggest test yet for conducting life remotely during the coronavirus.
+The Democratic and Republican nominating conventions, long mainstays of the US presidential election cycle, have been forced online, creating the biggest test yet of conducting life remotely during the coronavirus pandemic.

-Robbed of the energy of convention halls, the parties will seek to re-create that enthusiasm in high-production streaming events that beam their luminaries from around the country to online audiences.
-The Democrats, whose convention begins on Monday after a roughly month-long delay, have lined up the party's most visible figures, including former President Barack Obama.
+Robbed of the energy of convention halls, the parties will seek to recreate that enthusiasm in high-production streaming events that beam political luminaries from around the country to online audiences.
+The Democrats, whose convention begins on Monday after a roughly month-long delay, have lined up the party's most visible figures, including former president Barack Obama.
 The Republicans, who will make their case for four more years in the White House, grab the spotlight on Aug.
 24.

 Done with savvy and pizzazz, the Democrats and Republicans could galvanize support for their candidates -- former Vice President Joe Biden and President Donald Trump, respectively -- despite the absence of cheering crowds, over-amplified rock music and blizzards of confetti.
 If technical glitches hobble the proceedings, the parties risk broadcasting a mammoth Zoom call derailed by freezes, connection mishaps and mute fails.